Reflex sympathetic dystrophy (RSD) facts

 - Dystrophic (three to six months): early skin changes of shiny, thickened skin and contracture with persistent pain, but diminished swelling and flushing.

 - Atrophic (may be long-standing): loss of motion and function of the involved hand or foot with contracture (flexed scarring process), and thinning of the fatty layers under the skin.
-X-ray can show significant osteoporosis.
+An X-ray can show significant osteoporosis.

-How is reflex sympathetic dystrophy (RSD) diagnosed?
+Diagnosis of reflex sympathetic dystrophy

 RSD is diagnosed based on the clinical features described previously.
 Blood tests are not abnormal because of RSD, though the associated triggering events mentioned previously may lead to abnormalities in laboratory testing.
 Plain film X-ray testing and MRI scanning can show patchy thinning or significant osteoporosis.
 Nuclear bone scanning can show characteristic uptake patterns.